biojava/biojava.github.io/wiki/BioJava:CookBook:GA.md

 Further, the 'chromosome(s)' of the Organisms in a Population are just BioJava SymbolLists and any Alphabet could be used to encode a solution.

+As biojavax is already available, you can already use the GA package.
-The org.biojavax.ga package is available with biojava-live from CVS.
-It will also be bundled with the core biojava distribution in version 1.5 when released.
-The code requires Java 1.4
+However, the example below requires the GA package as it is currently available only in SVN.
+So please check it out anonymously to experiment with this example (have a look on the download section).
+It will also be bundled with the next biojava distribution in version 1.7 when released.

 ### GADemo.java

-<java> package GA;

-import java.util.Iterator; import org.biojava.bio.dist.Distribution;
+<java> import java.util.Iterator; import
+org.biojava.bio.dist.Distribution; import
-import org.biojava.bio.dist.DistributionTools; import
+org.biojava.bio.dist.DistributionTools; import
 org.biojava.bio.dist.UniformDistribution; import
 org.biojava.bio.symbol.SimpleSymbolList; import
 org.biojava.bio.symbol.SymbolList; import